Koda-Pig/stick_hero_tribute/README.md

 - `npm run build`

 If you get an error when you try open the project in the browser, do a force refresh of the page then change the url from https:// to http://.

+TODO:

+- [ ] Add a high score system that keeps high score in browser storage
+- [ ] Add walking animation to hero
+- [ ] Make hero fall more natural - increase velocity